healer-125/healer-1205/README.md

 - Node.js real-time platform
 - I also know HTML, CSS, Javascript, PHP, jQuery, Bootstrap, Material UI, W3css and so on.
 - I am also good at the React Native framework for mobile
-- I am a senior blockchain (web3, solidity, NFT) developer who has much experience.
+- I am a senior blockchain (web3, solidity, NFT) developer with a lot of experience.